padas-lab-de/krony-PT/README.md

 	* currently even the pre-trained params are set to the same lr as the other decomposed matrices.
 	* doesn't seem right.

-* **Experiments that needs to be done:**
+* **Experiments that needs to be done:** >> Please check the latex document.
+Sec X.X
-1. Freeze then distill:
-	* All at once for 6k steps:
-	* 1 by 1 for 1k per layer:
-2. Freeze other pre-trained weights.
-	* i.e.:  only allow new weights to be trained to catch-up

-3. When you don't freeze the original weights, make them have a separate lr.
-	* the lack of details regarding this in papers is seriously mind boggling.

-* how can you monitor what is your network learning?
+* How can you monitor what is your network learning?
 	* we need some serious logging of the gradients.
 	* start with this [blog by Karpathy](http://karpathy.github.io/2019/04/25/recipe/)